- What is Digital Marketing

 - Application payment will be accepted at the time of completion.
 Please have your form of payment prior to beginning the application.
 The application fee for iBIT BAS programs is $75.

-Coursework in the program includes areas such as Content Creation, Advertising, Data Visualization and Advanced Analytics, Mobile Marketing, Social Media Marketing, and Search Engine Strategy.
+Requirements are subject to change.
+Current Students: please contact the Program Manager for your degree year requirements.
+Coursework in the program includes Content Creation, Advertising, Data Visualization and Advanced Analytics, Mobile Marketing, Social Media Marketing, Search Engine Strategy, and more.

-For help mapping out your degree, contact Amy Hildebrandt.
+For help mapping out your degree, contact our Program Manager, Kristi Wilson.

 Frequently Asked Questions

-When does the BAS DM program admit students?
+When does the BAS Digital Marketing program admit students?

-We admit students Fall, Winter, and Spring quarters, check the website for application deadlines.
+We admit students in Fall, Winter, and Spring quarters.
+Please see How to Apply for more information.

 Can I take courses without being admitted to the program?